NautilusOSS/airdrop/README.md

 3. **Managing Blacklist**:
    - Add addresses to `blacklist.json` to exclude them from all airdrops
-   - Ensure addresses are in the correct Voi Network format
+   - Ensure addresses are in the correct network format

+4. **Multi-Network Airdrops**:
+   - Set `networks` array to include all supported networks
+   - Use `type: "asset_id_and_token_id"` for multi-network airdrops
+   - Provide `asset_ids` and `token_ids` objects mapping networks to their respective IDs
+   - Structure data files with network-specific amount fields

 ### For Users